 (Brief explanation about a feeler gauge: A feeler gauge will help measure your strings’ thickness, define your tone, and most importantly to estimate the height of your string over the first fret.
 About the guitar string gauge itself, it refers to the thickness of your string lying on the level of tension and pressure you can feel when playing a string, also the tone that the strings produce.
-The lighter level of gauge strings obviously create a thinner sound.
+The lighter level of gauge strings obviously creates a thinner sound.
 While with the heavier level, you can immediately notice the difference with your fingers playing the strings, bringing a richer, thicker tone.)

-- Cutting the correct nut slot width
+Cutting the correct nut slot width

-The slot widths can determine the level of string gauges that you apply on each nut slot.
+The slot widths can determine the level of string gauges that you apply to each nut slot.
 The most effective adjustment when it comes to the nut slot width is that you would want to have it a little wider than the actual strings, in that way the slot won’t choke the strings and cause tuning problems.
-For example, if you feel that the strings were being binded by the slots, then try widening the nut slots by 0.003” compared to the string width.
+For example, if you feel that the strings were being bound by the slots, then try widening the nut slots by 0.003” compared to the string width.

 Another case is when you wish to raise your string gauges to a higher level to 11”s maybe increasing in string diameter, then the nut slots will definitely need to be widened also.

-- The nut slot depth
+The nut slot depth

-Actually this one was mentioned a bit above, in the nut slot height part.
-Basically, this refers to the space between the string and the first fret, how close it is and the recommended distance for them.
+Actually, this one was mentioned a bit above, in the nut slot height part.
+Basically, this refers to the space between the string and the first fret, how close it is, and the recommended distance for them.
 There should be room for vibrations without affecting the first fret or else it can lead to open string buzz and sharpen intonation.

 Cutting the angle

 The last factor that you should keep an eye on when installing a new guitar nut is how you cut it and the angle that comes within, which is determined by the string pull of the headstock.
 For instance, if the angle is too steep, which means leaving the strings resting on just a small portion of the slot, then this can cause premature fret wear – a situation in which the shape of the frets is worn out due to the friction between them caused by pressing the strings against the frets.